Samuel Edoumiekumo

-Samuel Gowon Edoumiekumo (born 30 April 1970) is a Nigerian professor of Economics who was the former deputy Vice Chancellor of Niger Delta University and currently the 4th substantive Vice Chancellor of same school.
+Samuel Gowon Edoumiekumo (born 30 April 1970) was a Nigerian professor of Economics who was the former deputy Vice Chancellor of Niger Delta University and the 4th substantive Vice Chancellor of same school.

 Background and early life

 Samuel Edoumiekumo obtained his First School Leaving Certificate from Akeindenowei primary school, Toru Angiama 1982 and his West Africa school certificate from Ajeromi Ifelodun High School, Lagos 1988.
-He holds a Bachelor of Science Degree, a Master of Science Degree and two Doctor of Philosophy Degrees which he obtained from the University of Port Harcourt and the University of Nsukka in the field of Economics.
+He held a Bachelor of Science Degree, a Master of Science Degree and two Doctor of Philosophy Degrees which he obtained from the University of Port Harcourt and the University of Nsukka in the field of Economics.